josdem/hugo/content/techtalk/java/mailbox_reader_imap.md

 +++
-date = "2017-05-18T16:29:30-05:00"
+date = "2017-05-19T12:14:01-05:00"
-title = "GMail Mailbox Reader with POP3" categories = ["techtalk","code"]
+title = "GMail Mailbox Reader with IMAP" categories = ["techtalk","code"] tags = ["josdem","techtalks","programming","technology", "mailbox reader", "gmail client", "gmail imap"]
-tags = ["josdem","techtalks","programming","technology","mailbox reader","pop3 client"]

 +++

-This time I will show you how to read a Gmail mailbox using POP3 protocol and Java Mail.
+This time I will show you how to read a Gmail mailbox using IMAP protocol and Java Mail.
+With IMAP you will have access to a specific folders in your GMail account such as:

+* INBOX
+* [Gmail]
+* [Gmail]/All
+* [Gmail]/Sent Mail
+* [Gmail]/Starred
+* [Gmail]/Drafts
+* [Gmail]/Important
+* [Gmail]/Spam
+* [Gmail]/Trash

 First you need to define your `build.gradle` as follow:

 ```groovy
 def configurationDirectory = "${System.getProperty('user.home')}/.mailbox-reader"